aws-samples/generative-ai-newsletter-app/THREAT_MODEL.md

-# AWS GenAI Newsletter Sample Solution
+# AWS Generative AI Newsletter Application Sample Solution
 ## Application Info
 This solution provides a serverless application for setting up RSS/ATOM data feeds, generating summaries of articles from those feeds using customizable prompts, creating newsletters by selecting multiple data feeds and their summaries, generating an overall newsletter summary, subscribing to public or private newsletters, and flagging incorrect summaries for review.

 ## Architecture
 ### Introduction
-**The GenAI Newsletter Solution is a serverless architecture on AWS that automates the generation and distribution of newsletters by aggregating data from various sources.**
+**The Generative AI Newsletter App is a serverless architecture on AWS that automates the generation and distribution of newsletters by aggregating data from various sources.**

 Here's a detailed description of the high-level architecture: